 Authorization Form: This form enables a student to decide whether or not to allow reproduction of all or part of the thesis and accompanying material.
 Students should remember that if the work is a project, it should read "project" (not "thesis") on this page.
-(See Appendix A)
+(See Appendices A and B)

 Abstract: The Abstract typically consists of a brief statement of the nature of the study, the method and design used, and the findings or conclusions.
 It may not exceed two pages and must be single-spaced.
 The title of the thesis/project and author's name must match exactly with the title and author's name as it appears on the title page.
-(See Appendix A)
+(See Appendices A and B.)

 Note for projects: The sample format in Appendix A is appropriate for most theses and many projects.
 However, some projects, especially creative projects, may not lend themselves to this form of abstract.
-In those cases, a summary or a statement of intent, scope, and approach or methodology will be sufficient.
+In those cases, a summary or a statement of intent, scope, and approach or methodology will be sufficient, as in Appendix B.